Master of Education and Certificate Programs

 Teacher of the Visually Impaired

-In order to obtain a Pennsylvania certificate as a teacher of the visually impaired (TVI), the Commonwealth of Pennsylvania has established requirements (listed below) for teacher certification in visual impairment.
+In order to obtain a Pennsylvania certificate as a TVI, the Commonwealth of Pennsylvania has established requirements (listed below) for teacher certification in visual impairment.

 A candidate who does not hold a teaching certificate in the Commonwealth is considered an applicant for Initial Certification.